uensalo/gin/README.md

 - `--input` or `-i`: _Description here._
   ... _(continue for other parameters)_

-### fmd:utils
+### gin:utils

-fmd utils converts rgfa and FASTQ files to fmdg files and fmd query files.
+gin utils converts rgfa and FASTQ files to ging files and gin query files.

 **Parameters:**

 - `--input` or `-i`: _Description here._
   ... _(continue for other parameters)_

-### fmd:help
+### gin:help

-fmd help prints general information about how other programs under fmd work.
+gin help prints general information about how other programs under gin work.

 ## Examples